 Prenatal Personal Trainer Toronto

-Congrats to all you mommas and poppas to be out there and to those that are adding another baby burrito to the family!
+Congrats to all you moms and dads to be out there and to those that are adding another baby burrito to the family!
 It’s definitely an exciting time but it’s not always easy being a mom in waiting, with its aches, pains, and physical constraints.
 Not to mention how nerve racking it can be for first-time parents.
 The thought of making the trek out to the gym (especially in the winter) and the worries that go along with how exercise could affect the baby are enough to abandon the idea of working out altogether.
 The Busy Bee Fitness Experts get a lot of questions about the safety of strength training and what types of training to do during pregnancy.
-We believe it’s vitally important for women to be active in strength and cardio training during pregnancy.
+We believe it’s vitally important for women to be active in strength, cardio, and flexibility training during pregnancy.

 Women who gain and keep excessive weight during pregnancy can also pass it along to their newborn babies.
 Strength training can also play a crucial role in the birth itself.
-Those who remain active experience fewer aches and are less likely to a need a Cesarean or have poor bladder control, according to doctors.
+Those who remain active experience fewer aches and are less likely to need a Cesarean or have poor bladder control, according to consensus among obstetricians.

-The benefits of prenatal fitness weight loss and being active during pregnancy don’t just end there.
-Strength training increases your metabolism and will help with weight loss after your pregnancy.
-The more muscle you put on the more calories you burn while sedentary.
+The benefits of prenatal fitness in terms of weight loss and being active during pregnancy don’t just end there.
+Strength training increases your metabolism and will help with weight loss after your pregnancy is over.
+The more muscle you put on, the more calories you burn while sedentary.
 Pelvic floor and core training exercises can also greatly reduce or eliminate pelvic floor dysfunction and the pain associated with it.
 Many physio therapists and personal trainers that specialize in the pelvic floor health also provide training exercises for women to perform during birth to help ease the pain and for a smoother delivery.

 Other benefits include:

 May help prevent or treat symptoms of gestational diabetes.
 A recent study shows it may lower the risk by 27 percent.
 Gestational diabetes is a relatively common condition in which a woman without diabetes develops high blood sugar levels during her pregnancy.
 Having this condition increases the risk of pre-eclampsia, depression, and requiring a Caesarean section.

 Your labor may be shorter than average – approx 30 percent according to one study.
-A landmark study showed that among well conditioned women who delivered vaginally, those who had continued training throughout their pregnancy experienced active labor for 4 hours and 24 minutes.
+A landmark study showed that among well-conditioned women who delivered vaginally, those who had continued training throughout their pregnancy experienced active labor for 4 hours and 24 minutes.
 This compared with 6 hours and 22 minutes for those who were sedentary.
 Over 2 hours less – obviously of major significance when in active labor.

-Increases digestion and may lessen bouts of nausea.
+Increases digestion, lessens acid reflux disease and may lessen bouts of nausea.